 FAIL #1 NOT KNOWING WHAT FAIR MARKET VALUE IS

-We did do this part right.
-Off the top, we were well aware that the ask price and the expected price were not the same number.
-In a robust seller’s market, no seller needs to accept less than market value and to discern what market value is, is a buyer’s responsibility.
-The seller’s list number usually has nothing to do with it.
-It is there for positioning within the market.
+Right off the top, you need to now.
+Market value is its own number.
+It isn’t the ask price nor is it the price the seller expects.
+In a robust seller’s market, no seller needs to accept less than market value and to discern what that value is, is a buyer’s responsibility.
 The only way is to figure out fair market then, is to do the homework, by looking at what has sold, neighbouring, similar, and as recently as possible.
 When a home is listed and holding back offers, it is often priced 10% under market value, but your homework into the specifics will reveal how near or far market value your particular property actually is.

 FAIL #2 NOT ACCEPTING THAT THERE IS NOTHING FAIR ABOUT THIS MARKET

 But since we’re not in a fair market at all, there is a whole other level to a property’s valuation.
 There is nothing fair about sellers holding all the cards with multiple buyers on their knees.
-There is nothing fair about sellers saying 'hey by the way, none of the appliances work well anymore and I'm leaving them here for you to deal with and that hot water rental contract I haven’t bothered to look into is on you too.’
-Coming to terms with the fact that fair market doesn't exist for the time being is essential in avoiding the cycle of 'thanks for the strong offer but we're working with someone else's' at the end of offer night.
-Accepting this current ugly reality is your only mother * option at this time, dear buyer.
+There is nothing fair about sellers saying 'hey by the way, none of the appliances work anymore and I'm leaving them here for you to deal with and that hot water rental contract I haven’t bothered to look into is on you too.’
+Coming to terms with the fact that fair market doesn't exist for the time being is essential in avoiding the cycle of “thanks for the strong offer but we're working with someone else's” at the end of offer night.
+Accepting this current ugly reality is your only mother * option at this time.

 How this ups the ante is that you have to factor this seller reality into your approach.
 In a market that is appreciating, sellers can have a vested interest in waiting.
 If there is no pressure at their end, they can have little to lose as they wait for their best buyer.
 So for them to sell to you today, you may have to overpay.
 Basing your number on recent comps is just that, a great base.
 Now add to that mix the reality of this sellers' market.
 As you consider the market value of a given property, also factor in how much more it will cost you to buy the equivalent next season.